 Commercial aviation is a creature of cycles, of fiscal thermals thrown off by an ever-changing economy.
 The people who pilot the spare parts business understand this.
 They've weathered the rough air, witnessed Braniff, Pan Am and Eastern fall from the heavens.
 Parts people kept plowing ahead, adjusting to the market through tried-and-true techniques: buying low, selling dear.
 Then came Sept.
 11. Some believe the events of that awful day uncovered, rather than created, changes in the ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Parts is Parts?
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Parts is Parts?
 Maybe Not Anymore".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.